 The thief was captured on CCTV but no word on whether they were caught.

 That’s what you get for counting your horses before they hatch.

 The common “secret question and answer” method of password recovery and the now-thankfully-dead method of password-hints were already deeply flawed long before there were viral memes asking you to publicly answer silly, fun questions.
 As the now-viral Facebook post by Alan Belniak points out, though nostalgic, and a way to engage with others, they’re actually handing out the keys to your accounts passwords.
 No matter how benign these seem, there’s always a chance an account you created years ago is protected by the answers you give.

 This is called “Social Engineering” which CSO (Chief Security Officer) Magazine defines as

 “the art of exploiting human psychology, rather than technical hacking techniques, to gain access to buildings, systems or data”.

 Location Identification Via Reflection…In Your Eyes

 Scrubbing location data from your photo metadata might not be enough.
-In this truly horrific example that puts CSI to shame 21-year-old Japanese idol Matsuoka Shinan was attacked after a stalker identified her location.
+In this truly horrific example that puts CSI to shame, 21-year-old Japanese idol Matsuoka Shinan was attacked after a stalker identified her location from a photo.
 Not based on background information, or a convenient polished surface, but rather based on location clues he gathered from the reflections in her eyes in a selfie she posted at her local train station.
 He used Google Maps Streetview to determine the location, confirmed in person, then laid in wait for before he followed her home and attacked her.